ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 </figcaption>
 <aside>
 <ul>
-<li>An uncorroborated source indicates that *Ambrose* was the name of the ship in the Winthrop fleet on which John Seaman was a passenger.</li>
+<li>An uncorroborated source indicates that <em>Ambrose</em> was the name of the ship in the Winthrop fleet on which John Seaman was a passenger.</li>
 </ul>
 </aside>
 </figure>